behw0/data-analysis-projects/README.md

 ![SQL](https://img.shields.io/badge/SQL-Database-blue)
 ![Jupyter](https://img.shields.io/badge/Jupyter-Notebook-orange)

 Welcome to the **Data Analysis Projects** repository!
 This repository contains a collection of data analysis projects, each demonstrating different tools and techniques used in the field of data analysis.
-Here you will find projects carried out with Python and Jupyter, R, Power BI, Tableau, and SQL.
+Here you will find projects carried out with Python and Jupyter,Power BI and SQL.

 ## Repository Structure